 Phone tracking software does the “remembering” for the consumer through call center IVR and other tools so that agents and sales reps don’t need to ask that question.

 Making the connection between their marketing efforts and inbound calls is typically referred to by businesses as marketing attribution.
 It tells them what initiatives and campaigns they can attribute each call and web lead to.
 When a company learns its attribution, it gives them visibility on offline and online marketing performance.

 But what if a brand looking to save time and money resorts to using a poorly designed call tracking system?
 Is it going to affect its brand awareness and reputation?

-With the right software for call tracking, businesses can eliminate the guesswork, leverage phone call intelligence, explore the entire customer journey, and more.
+With the right software for call tracking, businesses can eliminate the guesswork, leverage dynamic call tracking, explore the entire customer journey, and more.

 Let’s take a closer look at what a call tracking service for marketing can help brands discover.

 |Call attribution||Assists brands with identifying marketing campaigns and efforts that drive the desired call outcomes.|

 |Call tracking data and analytics||Helps marketers leverage automated call distribution systems to identify the best distribution methods.|

 |Insights into the caller journey||Employ cutting-edge technology to streamline the call process through various automatic call distribution features, enhance the customer journey, and instantly connect consumers to brand representatives.|